 How to Become a Certified Natural Health Consultant: Career Roadmap

 Learn how to become a certified natural health consultant.
-Research the job description and the education requirements and find out how to start a career in natural health consulting.
+Find information about certifying organizations and their educational requirements that can help you start a career in natural health consulting.

-Do I Want to Be a Certified Natural Health Consultant?
+Should I Become a Certified Natural Health Consultant?

 Natural health practitioners, including certified natural health consultants, use natural techniques to help clients restore and maintain health and enhance the body's natural healing abilities.
 They use natural methods and modalities such as homeopathy, acupuncture, nutrition, herbal supplements, exercise and other therapies.
 These professionals treat the patient as a whole rather than treating only his or her symptoms.
 They also educate patients on how to care for themselves.
 Providing some of these therapies may be physically demanding, and many of these consultants may spend many work hours standing.